oracle/node-oracledb/doc/src/api_manual/dbobject.rst

 .. attribute:: dbObject.elementType

     This read-only property is a number.
-When ``dbObject.isCollection`` is *true*, this will have a value corresponding to one of the :ref:`Oracle Database Type Constants <oracledbconstantsdbtype>`.
+When :attr:`dbObject.isCollection` is *true*, this will have a value corresponding to one of the :ref:`Oracle Database Type Constants <oracledbconstantsdbtype>`.

 .. attribute:: dbObject.elementTypeClass

     This read-only property is an object.
-When ``dbObject.isCollection`` is *true* and the elements in the collection refer to database objects, this property provides the type class information of the elements.
+When :attr:`dbObject.isCollection` is *true* and the elements in the collection refer to database objects, this property provides the type class information of the elements.

 .. attribute:: dbObject.elementTypeName

     This read-only property is a string.
-When ``dbObject.isCollection`` is *true*, this will have the name of the element type, such as “VARCHAR2” or “NUMBER”.
+When :attr:`dbObject.isCollection` is *true*, this will have the name of the element type, such as “VARCHAR2” or “NUMBER”.